A crypto investor who got in early to Terra (LUNA) is reporting staggering losses in the billions.

 We had different types of trades that we all thought were good, and other people also had these trades.
 And then they kind of all got super marked down, super fast.

 Because LUNA just happened, it was very much a contagion where people were like, ‘OK, are there people who are also leveraged long staked Ether versus Ether who will get liquidated as the market goes down?’
-So the whole industry kind of effectively hunted these positions.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+So the whole industry kind of effectively hunted these positions.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action

 Disclaimer: Opinions expressed at The Daily Hodl are not investment advice.
 Investors should do their due diligence before making any high-risk investments in Bitcoin, cryptocurrency or digital assets.
 Please be advised that your transfers and trades are at your own risk, and any loses you may incur are your responsibility.
 The Daily Hodl does not recommend the buying or selling of any cryptocurrencies or digital assets, nor is The Daily Hodl an investment advisor.
 Please note that The Daily Hodl participates in affiliate marketing.

 Featured Image: Shutterstock/Digital Store